 After what I say in the above disclaimers, as best as I know the main USA Federal regulations affecting lasers are 21 CFR 1040.10 and 21 CFR 1040.11.

 There is also Federal legislation affecting lasers.
-One example is an early 2,000's Federal law against firing lasers at flying aircraft.
+One example is a Federal law against firing lasers at flying aircraft.
 As far as I know, that law has no exemptions for lasers that can be rightfully fired into the sky, or for ones of output power low enough to not be dangerous.
 The penalties are very severe.

 There are also state and local laws.
 For example, it is illegal for minors to posess laser pointers in New York City and some localities in Illinois.
 It is illegal for students or persons of student age to posess laser pointers in kindergarten, elementary, junior high and high schools in California or New York City.
+There are other places with laws prohbiting, restricting, or regulating posession or usage of lasers in public schools, or schools in general.
 Many locations have laws specifically against harassing people with lasers or laser pointers.

 Laws are different in countries other than the USA.
 In the USA, laser pointers are legal to retail-market if they are visible and have total output power under 5 mW.
 But in the United Kingdom and Australia, these have to be under 1 mW.